 - Susan Hayward (born Edythe Marrenner; June 30, 1917 – March 14, 1975) was an American actress and model.
 After working as a fashion model, Hayward traveled to Hollywood in 1937.
 She secured a film contract and played several small supporting roles over the next few years.
 By the late 1940s, the quality of her film roles had improved, and she achieved recognition for her dramatic abilities with the first of five Academy Award nominations for Best Actress for her performance as an alcoholic in Smash-Up, the Story of a Woman (1947).
 Her career continued successfully through the 1950s and she received subsequent nominations for My Foolish Heart (1949), With a Song in My Heart (1952), and I'll ...more

 - Birthplace: New York City, New York, United States of America

-- Photo: uploaded by AnoopGowdaGeorge Gershwin (; born Jacob Bruskin Gershowitz, September 26, 1898 – July 11, 1937) was an American composer and pianist whose compositions spanned both popular and classical genres.
+- Photo: user uploaded imageGeorge Gershwin (; born Jacob Bruskin Gershowitz, September 26, 1898 – July 11, 1937) was an American composer and pianist whose compositions spanned both popular and classical genres.
 Among his best-known works are the orchestral compositions Rhapsody in Blue (1924) and An American in Paris (1928), the songs Swanee (1919) and Fascinating Rhythm (1924), the jazz standard I Got Rhythm (1930), and the opera Porgy and Bess (1935) which spawned the hit Summertime.
 Gershwin studied piano under Charles Hambitzer and composition with Rubin Goldmark, Henry Cowell, and Joseph Brody.
-He began his career as a song plugger but soon started composing Broadway theater works with Buddy DeSylva and his... more on Wikipedia
+He began his career as a song plugger but soon started composing Broadway theater works with Buddy DeSylva and his ...more

 - Birthplace: New York City, New York